satori-com/tcpkali/README.md

       --statsd-port <port>        StatsD port to use (default is 8125) --statsd-namespace <string> Metric namespace (default is "tcpkali")

+      --latency-marker <string>   Measure latency using a per-message marker

     And variable multipliers are:
       <R>:  k (1000, as in "5k" is 5000)
       <Bw>: kbps, Mbps (bits per second), kBps, MBps (bytes per second)